 In addition, keep in mind that some forms of alternative or herbal therapies can interact with your prescription medications, including HIV meds.
 So please speak with your care provider before adding a supplement or non-medical therapy to your regimen.

 Also, please take care of your mental health.
-If you're like a lot of people living with HIV right now, you may be feel isolated, depressed, or anxious during this time of social distancing, economic worries, and long-lasting life disruptions.
+If you're like a lot of people living with HIV right now, you may feel isolated, depressed, or anxious during this time of social distancing, economic worries, and long-lasting life disruptions.
+Your immune system reacts to your mental health and can become stressed or weaker during periods of emotional turmoil.
 If you have a therapist or a spiritual advisor, please speak with them about your mental and emotional health.

 HIV and Coronavirus Testing